Banish Back Pain: Simple Ways to Keep Your Spine Strong, Healthy and Pain-FreeSusannah Kent March 15, 2022

 “Oh my aching back,” are words that will cross the lips of four out of five people at least once in their lifetime.
 Other than cold and influenza, back pain is the reason most cited for missed work and or visits to a health care practitioner.

 Back pain can disrupt every aspect of life, restricting activity and wreaking havoc on not only physical well-being, but emotional as well.
-Fortunately there are numerous simple, safe and smart preventive measures that anyone can use to avoid hurting their back, just like cold plunge benefits.
+Fortunately there are numerous simple, safe, and smart preventive measures that anyone can use to avoid hurting their back, just like cold plunge benefits.